- How important is the GPA in the medical school application?

 - What is the BCPM?

 BCPM stands for “biology, chemistry, physics and math”.
 BCPM is really a more accurate definition of the “science GPA”.
-On your AMCAS application, your GPA will be divided into a grid.
-Your BCPM, AO (“All Other”) and cumulative GPAs will be calculated for each year.
+Medical schools will see an applicant’s GPA divided by BCPM, all other courses, and cumulative GPA.
+These will be calculated for each year.
 This allows schools to see trends in academic performance in both your BCPM and cumulative GPAs from year to year.

 - What’s the most important – the cumulative, science (BCPM), or non-science (AO) GPA?

-While all components of the GPA are important, medical schools tend to pay particular attention to the science GPA for obvious reasons.
-With this being said, a good performance in your non-science courses is still important.
+While all components of the GPA are important, medical schools tend to pay particular attention to the science GPA, for obvious reasons.
+A strong performance in your non-science courses, however, is still important.

 - Does it matter to medical schools that I my GPA has improved every year from the prior year or do they only care about the overall number?

 While the cumulative total and cumulative science GPAs are important, medical schools do take into account an upward trend in performance.
 Schools understand that students can sometimes have a difficult start early in college.
-Improved performance demonstrates the ability to adjust and learn from past weaknesses as well as perseverance – two qualities that are important in medicine.
+Improved performance demonstrates the ability to adjust, learn from past weaknesses, and persevere – qualities that are important in medicine.
 Yearly performance and trends will be reported by AMCAS in your “AMCAS GPA Report” after your transcript(s) are verified.
-This is sent along with your AMCAS application to the medical schools you select.
+This is sent along with your AMCAS application to the medical schools that you select.

 - Is there a GPA below which I shouldn’t consider applying?

-- Should I re-take any classes in which I received a C?
+- Should I re-take any courses in which I received a C?

-While answers will differ depending with whom you speak, it is the general advice of the Wash U Pre-Health team that students should not re-take classes in which they’ve received a grade of C or better.
+While answers will differ depending on who you speak with, it is the general advice of the Wash U Pre-Health team that students should not re-take classes in which they’ve received a grade of C or better.
 Instead we recommend that students take higher level courses within the same discipline (e.g. biology or chemistry) and do well in those courses.

 - If I retake a class do I have to average the new grade with the old grade?

-Yes, AMCAS requires that the new grade be averaged with the old grade.
+Yes, AMCAS requires that every course and each respective grade is included on one’s application.
+So, ultimately the new grade is averaged with the old grade.
 This needs to be taken into account when you calculate your GPA.
-Osteopathic schools have changed their policy and now require that all grades be reported as well (Their Common application used to take the higher of the two grades for a repeated course).
+Osteopathic schools have changed their policy and now require that all grades be reported as well.

 - I’ve heard that if a student takes a course pass/fail when it could have been taken for a grade, that some medical schools consider a pass equal to a C-.
 Do you know how pass/fail courses are viewed by medical schools and if they matter at all?